 LAMB’s 150 bed Hospital operates a rehabilitation unit for disabled children, for up to 6 inpatients, and also over 1500 outpatients, both at hospital and remote community clinics.
 Also adult therapy services are offered for in and outpatients.
-LAMB is seeking for an allied health specialist to give clinical support and guidance to our local therapy assistants in all three therapy disciplines, and other paramedical, nursing and medical staff.
+LAMB is seeking an allied health specialist to give clinical support and guidance to our local therapy assistants in all three therapy disciplines, and other paramedical, nursing and medical staff.
 A commitment of at least 1 year is preferable.

 The Financial Analyst position analyzes the financial status of the many service centers and support services of LAMB by collecting, monitoring, studying and interpreting data, such as trends and forecasts and recommends actions, such as changes in methods, materials or policies.
 The Financial Analyst helps determine costs of operations by establishing standard costs and identifies financial status by comparing and analyzing actual results with plans and forecasts (variances) for all relevant departments.
 The position may be involved in financial planning, strategy development and research for any or all of LAMB’s support services and service centers.